Bilaspur, Chhattisgarh: Etymology

-Historical records like Imperial Gazetteer of India, Vol 8, 1908 note that the city is said to be named after a fisherwoman by the name of "Bilasa" in the 17th century, and for a long period it consisted only of a few fishermen's huts.
-Another book like [The highlands of central India, James Forsyth, 1889] states that Bilaspur is named after 'Palash' tree butea frondosa which are found in abundance in the area.
+Historical records like The Imperial Gazetteer of India note that the city is said to be named after a fisherwoman by the name of "Bilasa" in the 17th century, and for a long period it consisted only of a few fishermen's huts.
+James Forsyth stated that Bilaspur is named after the "Palash" trees (Butea frondosa) which are found in abundance in the area.
 In Sanskrit Bilas means playful or enjoyment and Pur means city or town.
 So, literally Bilaspur mean the city of enjoyment.